ftrobopy/ftrobopy_server/README.md

    ssh ft@192.168.7.2 (password is "fischertechnik")

+first change the execute flag of the file with:

+   chmod a+x ftrobopy_server

-and start the program with:
+then start the program with:

    ./ftrobopy_server